brian1999lin/shopifyinventoryapp/README.md

 Cheers!

-P.S.: If you're reading this README.md through a download .zip, feel free to check out the GitHub repo at `https://github.com/brian1999lin/shopifyinventoryapp`.
+P.S.: If you're reading this README.md through a downloaded .zip, feel free to check out the GitHub repo at `https://github.com/brian1999lin/shopifyinventoryapp`.